ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_About_LSC_LegalServCorp_v_VelazquezDissent.txt.md

 resemblance to what Congress enacted, funding without restriction welfare-benefits litigation that Congress funded only under the limitations of §504(a)(16).
-Although no party briefed severability in Denver Area Ed.
+Although no party briefed severability in <ignore  id='undefined'>Denver</ignore> Area Ed.
 Telecommunications Consortium, Inc. v.
 FCC, 518
 U. S. 727 (1996), the Justices finding partial unconstitutionality considered it necessary to address the issue.
 Id., at 767 (plurality opinion) (&quot;[W]e must ask whether §10(a) is severable&quot;);